Low-energy unphysical saddle in polynomial molecular potentials: The unphysical saddle

-The occurrence of a saddle leading to an unphysical region is by no means specific of the PP of the molecules listed in Table~\ref{saddles:tab}: we argue that this is a general feature to be found in the PP of most polyatomic molecules.
-Indeed, also for an even-power truncation, the PP can easily drop to $-\infty$ in some direction in ${\bf Q}$ space \footnote{ For example, the fourth-order terms $ \Phi_{1111} Q_1^4 + \Phi_{1222} Q_1 Q_2^3 + \Phi_{2222} Q_2^4 $ combine to $(\gamma^4 \Phi_{1111} +\gamma\Phi_{1222} +\Phi_{2222})\, Q_2^4$ along the line $Q_1=\gamma \,Q_2$, and the numeric coefficient $\gamma^4 \Phi_{1111} + \gamma \Phi_{1222} + \Phi_{2222}$ can easily be negative, provided that $|\Phi_{1222}|$ is large enough and that $\gamma$ is chosen suitably.
-Also, to make things worse, even though fully diagonal $\Phi_{aaaa}$ terms are usually positive, there often occur semi-diagonal terms $\Phi_{aabb}$ with negative sign. }.
-The precise value of the 4th-order parameters $\Phi_{abcd}$ (including their sign) is determined by the {\em local} properties of the physical APES at its minimum ${\bf Q}={\bf 0}$, not by any requirement of confining behavior at large distance: the PP of a real molecule easily contains negative semi-diagonal terms $\Phi_{aabb}$ and sizable mixed terms $\Phi_{abcd}$, which in turn produce regions where the PP drops to $-\infty$.
-In practice, the same argument prevents confining behavior also of 6th and higher even-order terms, and an even-power truncated PP does not behave any better, away from the physical minimum, than an odd-power truncated PP. Therefore, we consider it extremely unlikely (though technically possible) that a real polyatomic molecular potential may ever be found whose polynomial expansion at the minimum (truncated at any order $>2$) is lower-bounded everywhere.
+The occurrence of a saddle leading to an unphysical region is by no means specific of the PP of the molecules listed in table~1 : we argue that this is a general feature to be found in the PP of most polyatomic molecules.
+Indeed, also for an even-power truncation, the PP can easily drop to $-\infty$ in some direction in ${\bf q}$ space \footnote{ For example, the fourth-order terms $ \phi_{1111} q_1^4 + \phi_{1222} q_1 q_2^3 + \phi_{2222} q_2^4 $ combine to $(\gamma^4 \phi_{1111} +\gamma\phi_{1222} +\phi_{2222})\, q_2^4$ along the line $q_1=\gamma \,q_2$, and the numeric coefficient $\gamma^4 \phi_{1111} + \gamma \phi_{1222} + \phi_{2222}$ can easily be negative, provided that $|\phi_{1222}|$ is large enough and that $\gamma$ is chosen suitably.
+Also, to make things worse, even though fully diagonal $\phi_{aaaa}$ terms are usually positive, there often occur semi-diagonal terms $\phi_{aabb}$ with negative sign. }.
+The precise value of the 4th-order parameters $\phi_{abcd}$ (including their sign) is determined by the {\em local} properties of the physical APES at its minimum ${\bf q}={\bf 0}$, not by any requirement of confining behaviour at large distance: the PP of a real molecule easily contains negative semi-diagonal terms $\phi_{aabb}$ and sizable mixed terms $\phi_{abcd}$, which in turn produce regions where the PP drops to $-\infty$.
+In practice, the same argument prevents confining behaviour also of 6th and higher even-order terms, and an even-power truncated PP does not behave any better, away from the physical minimum, than an odd-power truncated PP. Therefore, we consider it extremely unlikely (though technically possible) that a real polyatomic molecular potential may ever be found whose polynomial expansion at the minimum (truncated at any order $>2$) is lower-bounded everywhere.
 Several methods to circumvent the incorrect behavior of polynomial approximations at large $\mathbf q$ are commonly employed: for example, Morse coordinates for stretching modes are used to correct the unphysical power-law asymptotics of the PP \cite{Murrell87,Carter93,Zhou02}.